mhdemo/work_sample_3/README.md

 ## Analysis Goals

-I have little to no knowledge about F1 racing.
+I have little to no knowledge about Formula One racing.
 My only insight prior to conducting this analysis is that Lewis Hamilton is one of the best drivers to ever touch a steering wheel.
 My goal for this project is to analyze the data to increase my knowledge of the sport and its participants.
 After conducting my EDA I plan on creating a model that can be used to predict a driver’s probability of finishing 3rd or higher in their next race.

-## R Shiny Dashboarding
+## R Shiny Dashboard

 Coming soon…

 ## Data Sources

-The data used for this analysis contains a wide range of information of information pertaining to F1 races from 1950 through 2017.
+The data used for this analysis contains a wide range of information of information pertaining to Formula One races from 1950 through 2017.
 The data is currently separated into various tables.
 Part of this exercise will require me to verify the accuracy of the data and combine the tables into a more easy to interpret format.
 The data used for this analysis can be found at the following Kaggle link. <br> [F1 Race Data](https://www.kaggle.com/cjgdev/formula-1-race-data-19502017)

 ## Data Import